mlflow/mlflow/docs/source/getting-started/model-registry/index.rst

 steps possible.
 The topics in this tutorial cover:

 * Registering a model programmatically to the Model Registry while logging.
-* Viewing the model in the MLflow UI.
+* Viewing the registered model in the MLflow UI.
 * Referencing a logged model.
 * Loading a registered model for inference.
 * Aliasing model versions.